-Leg 2 C I You can explain what situations may lead to an oil annunciation.
+Leg 2 C I C I C I C I C C C I C C C C C C C C You can explain what situations may lead to an oil annunciation.
 You used checklists when time permitted.
 You decided on the best course of action for each emergency simulation.
 You recognized the need to divert and chose a suitable location, if the situation warranted.
 You considered CAPS as one alternative solution to each potentially life threatening emergency.
-Leg 3 C I You have identified methods to help prevent inadvertent flight into IMC conditions.
+Leg 3 C I C I C I C I C I C I C I C I You have identified methods to help prevent inadvertent flight into IMC conditions.
 You acted appropriately to exit IMC conditions or get an IFR clearance.
 You performed scenarios that simulated TAWS warnings.
 You identified audible warnings associated with the TAWS system.
 You decided on appropriate maneuvers when a TAWS warning was simulated.
 You recovered properly and in a timely manner when the autopilot put the aircraft in a stall situation.
 You can identify the primary hazards of partial power while operating the autopilot.
 You demonstrated knowledge of flight situations that could lead to unusual attitudes.
 You recovered from an unusual attitude properly and used the autopilot, as appropriate, to keep the aircraft stabilized.
 You identified the possible alternative of using the CAPS with regards to an unusual attitude.

+Descent and Arrival Procedure for Destination (VFR or IFR) (Perform)

-Descent ai (Perform) C I You Continue to use all available information for arrival to the airport in accordance with the assessment items in previous flight lessons.
+You Continue to use all available information for arrival to the airport in accordance with the assessment items in previous flight lessons.

+Instrument Rated Pilot Only

+Instrument Approach Procedures

-nd Arrival Procedure for Destination (Practice) Rated Pilot Only Instrum ent Approach Procedures ecision Approach - Leg 1 You chose the proper approach and loaded it correctly.
-You loaded and activated the approach at the proper time.
-You transitioned from simulated IMC conditions to visual conditions at the instructor's discretion.
-You determined whether to make a circling or straight in landing.
-Approach (Simulated Engine Failure) - Leg 2 You identified a proper landing location and the risks involved.
-You effectively utilized the glide characteristics of the aircraft You considered CAPS as one alternative solution to each potentially life threatening emergency. ecision Approach - Leg 3 You chose the proper approach and loaded it accordingly.
-You transitioned safely from simulated IMC conditions to a visual landing.
-You executed a circling or straight in landing.
-You did not descend below the MDA until you were: in a normal position to land, had the flight visibility prescribed by the approach, and had the runway environment in sight. to Landing and Landing (Perform) lesson t type of l A minimum of three landings must be attempted.
-For the o be complete, all assessment items must be met for any landing that is attempted.
-The type and maximum amount of s practiced should be tailored to the needs of the PT.
+Non-precision Approach - Leg 1

+- You chose the proper approach and loaded it correctly. - You loaded and activated the approach at the proper time. - You transitioned from simulated IMC conditions to visual conditions at the instructor's discretion. - You determined whether to make a circling or straight in landing.

+Visual Approach (Simulated Engine Failure) - Leg 2

+- CI - You identified a proper landing location and the risks involved. - You effectively utilized the glide characteristics of the aircraft. - You considered CAPS as one alternative solution to each potentially life threatening emergency.

+Non-precision Approach - Leg 3

+- CI -] You chose the proper approach and loaded it accordingly. - You transitioned safely from simulated IMC conditions to a visual landing.

+- You executed a circling or straight in landing. - You did not descend below the MDA until you were: in a normal position to land, had the flight visibility prescribed by the approach, and had the runway environment in sight.

+Approach to Landing and Landing (Perform)

+NOTE: A minimum of three landings must be attempted.
+For the lesson to be complete, all assessment items must be met for any type of landing that is attempted.
+The type and maximum amount of landings practiced should be tailored to the needs of the PT.

 You performed appropriate approach to landing and landing for the given situation while maintaining the highest level of safety as outlined in previous assessment items and standard operating procedures.